sanika0505/Demo/README.md

 # Demo

-this is for learning purpose
+this is for learning purpose(from Apana college)